flyingrhinonz/nccm/README.md

 -----------------

-This file is mostly used for ssh connection details, but also supports program settings as follows:
+This file is mostly used for ssh connection details, but also supports program settings as follows.

+These are global settings, affecting all sessions.

 `nccm_config_controlmode`:
 Controls the cursor movement mode.
 Two modes are supported: